-337. At all times relevant, Defendants fraudulently and deceptively sold or partnered to sell products to Plaintiff as non-addictive nicotine delivery systems, or less addictive nicotine products than cigarettes, when Defendant knew it to be untrue.

-338. Defendants had a duty to disclose material facts about JUUL to Plaintiff, as:
+- 316. Plaintiffs incorporate by reference paragraphs above as if fully set forth herein - 317.
+At all times relevant, Defendants fraudulently and deceptively sold or partnered to sell products to Plaintiffs as non-addictive nicotine delivery systems, or less addictive nicotine products than cigarettes, when Defendant knew it to be untrue. - 318.
+Defendants had a duty to disclose material facts about JUUL to Plaintiffs, as:

-339. At all times relevant, Defendants fraudulently and deceptively sold or partnered to sell JUUL products to Plaintiff as safe or not harmful, when Defendants knew it to be untrue.

-340. Defendants fraudulently and deceptively downplayed or minimized any risk associated with e-cigarettes generally and JUUL in particular for young persons under age 26, especially minors.
+- a.
+Defendants disclosed some facts to Plaintiffs about the nature and safety of its products but intentionally failed to disclose other facts, making the disclosures it did make misleading or deceptive; and - b.
+Defendants intentionally failed to disclose certain facts about the nature and safety of JUUL products that were known only to Defendants and that Defendants knew Plaintiffs could not have known or reasonably discovered. - 319.
+At all times relevant, Defendants fraudulently and deceptively sold or partnered to sell JUUL products to Plaintiffs as safe or not harmful, when Defendants knew it to be untrue. - 320.
+Defendants fraudulently and deceptively downplayed or minimized any risk associated with e-cigarettes generally and JUUL in particular for young persons under age 26, especially minors.
 At all relevant times, Defendant JUUL represented its products on its website as a "smarter" choice.
 Defendant JUUL pitched investors by claiming that the product was not harmful, and therefore any concern about addiction was irrelevant.
-Defendants and/or others worked together to pitch news stories or other media content designed to downplay the risks of e-cigarettes, suggesting that any concern was overblown, or a panic.
-These tactics mimic those used by the tobacco industry to sow seeds of doubt and confusion among the public, to initiate new users, to keep customers buying JUUL products, and to avoid regulation or legislative efforts to control sales.

-341. Defendants fraudulently and deceptively failed to disclose to Plaintiff that the JUUL creates an insatiable nicotine addiction, significantly increases blood pressure, can cause mood disorders, induce seizures and other adverse health effects.

-342. Defendants fraudulently and deceptively failed to disclose that they had not adequately researched or tested JUUL to assess its safety before placing it on the market and promoting it to young people under age 26.

-343. Defendants also fraudulently and deceptively failed to disclose to Plaintiff that the JUUL nicotine salts purchased were highly addictive in nature, making it extremely difficult for one to cease purchasing JUULpod refills.
+Defendants and/or others worked together to pitch news stories or other media content designed to downplay the risks of ecigarettes, suggesting that any concern was overblown, or a panic.
+These tactics mimic those used by the tobacco industry to sow seeds of doubt and confusion among the public, to initiate new users, to keep customers buying JUUL products, and to avoid regulation or legislative efforts to control sales. - 321.
+Defendants fraudulently and deceptively failed to disclose to Plaintiffs that the JUUL creates an insatiable nicotine addiction, significantly increases blood pressure, can cause mood disorders, induce seizures and other adverse health effects. - 322.
+Defendants fraudulently and deceptively failed to disclose that they had not adequately researched or tested JUUL to assess its safety before placing it on the market and promoting it to young people under age 26. - 323.
+Defendants also fraudulently and deceptively failed to disclose to Plaintiffs that the JUUL nicotine salts purchased were highly addictive in nature, making it extremely difficult for one to cease purchasing JUULpod refills.